-The 2015, 2017 and 2019 Planning Sustainable Places Programs (PSP) were funded solely through the Livable Communities Surface Transportation Program and thus funding was only available to jurisdictions and other government entities within the eight county MARC metropolitan planning organization boundary.
+The 2015, 2017, 2019, 2021 and 2023 Planning Sustainable Places Programs (PSP) were funded solely through the Livable Communities Surface Transportation Program and thus funding was only available to jurisdictions and other government entities within the eight county MARC metropolitan planning organization boundary.
 In 2015, the program received 27 applications and funded 13 projects.
 In 2017, the program received 36 applications and funded 25 projects.
 In 2019, the program received 24 applications and funded 12 projects.
 In 2021, the program received 30 applications and funded 14 projects.
+In 2023, the program received 24 application and funded 18 projects.